The Periodic Table of Data ScienceApril 12th, 2017 in General

 This periodic table can serve as a guide to navigate the key players in the data science space.
 The resources in the table were chosen by looking at surveys taken from data science users, such as the 2016 Data Science Salary Survey by O'Reilly, the 2017 Magic Quadrant for Data Science Platforms by Gartner, and the KDnuggets 2016 Software Poll results, among other sources.
 The categories in the table are not all mutually exclusive.

-Check out the full periodic table of data science below:
+Check out the full periodic table of data science, with hyperlinks, below:

 Navigating The Periodic Table of Data Science